mpyne-navy/navadmin-scanner/README.md

 ## Serving up NAVADMINs

-After downloading the NAVADMINs, you can run `./navadmin-viewer.pl` to run a simple Web server (also powered by Mojolicious) to list NAVADMINs and serve up individual NAVADMINs.
+After downloading the NAVADMINs, you can run `./navadmin-viewer.pl daemon` to run a simple Web server (also powered by Mojolicious) to list NAVADMINs and serve up individual NAVADMINs.
 It is pretty bare at this point but wouldn't be too hard to pretty up.

 Please don't actually run this on a production website if you aren't familiar enough with Mojolicious to set it up, I haven't configure CSRF token support or client secret configs or running with hypnotoad or any of that fun stuff.

+The resulting web server will by default run at localhost port 3000, i.e.
+[this link](http://localhost:3000/).
+You can also simply run the script directly to show off which routes are configured (`./navadmin-viewer.pl routes`) or test the response of a given GET request without a browser (`./navadmin-viewer.pl get /by-year/2019`).